jrb28/git_demo/readme.md

-# This is a demonstration of how to create a thread in GitHub
+# This is a demonstration of how to create a branch in a GitHub repo